Launching a Personal Brand Website in 2025 — Why Bother?

 So much of what we make online belongs to someone else’s platform.

-This is different.
-It’s a space I can own, shape, and grow — a record of work, thinking, and experiments in progress.
+This is a space I can own, shape, and grow.
+A record of work, thinking, and experiments in progress.
 A personal corner of the web to keep me honest, curious, and moving forward.